Harper-College-Vandrevala-Classrooms/oops-shall-we-try-again-fuhgeiu/README.md

 You can find the instructions for this lab [here](https://cyrusvandrevala.com/teaching/csc/122/labs/oops-shall-we-try-again.html).

 You should create new files in this repository with your solution.

+very simple functions utilizing istream

+use main.cpp to run actual program

+first section to test stream processor

+folowing sections to test the function pertaiing to the lab

+stream.hpp for store classes and objects, class range_cond and get() for funciton used in lab